apigee/apigee-config-maven-plugin/README.md

 ## Plugin Usage

 ### NOTE ###
-- If you want to use this plugin for Apigee SaaS, please refer to this [link](https://github.com/apigee/apigee-config-maven-plugin).
+- If you want to use this plugin for Apigee Edge SaaS or Private Cloud OPDK, please refer to this [link](https://github.com/apigee/apigee-config-maven-plugin/tree/1.x).
 You should be using the version 1.x
 ```xml
 <dependency>
   <groupId>com.apigee.edge.config</groupId>